1cbyc/rust_compiler/README.md

 - let me write a lexer to convert rust to tokens first, then i will know what to do.

-![by the way, i understand rust very well and can build stuff with it. so, i don't remotely hate it, i actually hate it by experience just like a girl that cheated on her man.]
+[by the way, i understand rust very well and can build stuff with it. so, i don't remotely hate it, i actually hate it by experience just like a girl that cheated on her man.]